-There are many reasons why an author might choose to use a pseudonym.
+There are many reasons why an author might choose publishing under a pen name or pseudonym.
 Often, it is because of a complete change of genre.

 Or perhaps the topic matter is too far removed from what their loyal readers expect from authors they have read.

-If an author is well known for children books, perhaps a radical change to a romance writer of erotica would be a good reason to adopt a new pen name or nom de plume.
+If an author is well known for children’s books, perhaps a radical change to a romance writer of erotica would be a good reason to adopt a new name or nom de plume.

-Then again, if you normally write science fiction and want to try your hand at romance, you might start writing under a different name.
+Then again, if you usually write an urban fantasy series and want to try your hand at romance, you might start writing under a different name.